 Right at the top of most people’s bucket lists, you’ll find ‘stay in an overwater bungalow in Bora Bora’.

-I’ve done all the hard work for you and written this ultimate guide which includes the overall best overwater bungalows in Bora Bora, the pros and cons of each, the prices and which is the cheapest.
+This ultimate guide includes the overall best overwater bungalows in Bora Bora, the pros and cons of each, the prices and which is the cheapest.

 Best Overwater Bungalows in Bora Bora

 Overwater bungalows in Bora Bora just ooze luxury as they promise stunning views, high-end service and crystalline waters right at your doorstep.

 I absolutely adored falling asleep at night, listening to the water splashing beneath me and then waking up and being able to take a dip into the lagoon right from my deck.

 There are actually several hotels in Bora Bora with overwater bungalows so I’ve compiled a list with the pros and cons of each to help you decide which is right for you.

 In a hurry?
 Here’s a quick summary of the absolute best overwater bungalows in Bora Bora: